 Key Point: Being aware of the resources and tools they use (and don’t) helps you determine parallels in your service.
 As such, you can make the necessary adjustments, if needed.

-What is your biggest struggles right now?
+What are your biggest struggles right now?
 How do you plan to solve them?

 Key Point: Your firm solves a specific problem your target clients have.
 Make sure to learn how these challenges affect their daily lives.
 Go into details.
 Pay attention to the nuances that underscore how their problem makes them feel.